 No. It is neither necessary nor recommended to contact group leaders individually.
 Students who are invited for an interview will get access to a list of open positions and project descriptions before coming to Zurich.

 The list of open positions is only published after the application deadline.
-Invited students will automatically have access to the list of open positions.
+Only invited students will automatically have access to the list of open positions.

-Most likely one of the documents you uploaded is not a pdf or bigger than 1 MB.
+Most likely one of the documents you uploaded is not a pdf or it is bigger than 1 MB.
 The difficulty may also lie with the security settings of the pdf, which is often the case with certificates.
 Please make sure the pdf you upload is viewable (click on it after the upload and check whether the download works).
-If the upload or download does not work, it is best to convert the documents once more into a pdf, ideally by using the pdf converter link offered in STEP 2.
+If the upload or download does not work, it is best to convert the documents once more into a pdf.

 2) Upload of certificates: To check whether you uploaded your documents correctly, you can download the pdf version of your application.
-You will find the corresponding link on the dashboard.
+You will find the corresponding button on your dashboard.
 If you are not able to download the pdf, this means that your documents are not correctly uploaded.

-3) Result of your application: The status of your application will be indicated on the dashboard in a chart as well as in words.
+3) Result of your application: The status of your application will be indicated on the dashboard.

 There is no need to have your certificates authenticated prior to the online application and you may provide the translation yourself for this purpose.
 Official translation and authentication of the certificates and degrees is required, however, for the registration at the ETH or the University of Zurich.